About

 Publications

-What: Our research is inspired by the amazing protein machinery in biological systems.
-We are interested in creating artificial molecular machines that can serve as taskable agents for engineering applications.
-Research projects in the lab focus on developing both theoretical and experimental tools that help design, fabricate, and characterize such tiny molecules.
-Some driving questions for our projects are:
+Our research is inspired by the remarkable protein machinery in biological systems.
+These tiny machines build living systems with complex morphologies and diverse functions in a highly efficient manner.
+Our goal is to learn from nature and develop bottom-up engineering capabilities to design artificial molecular machines that can be programmed for specific tasks.
+Research projects in the lab focus on developing both theoretical and experimental tools that help design, fabricate, and characterize functional molecular systems.
+The outcome of our research is translational to applications in healthcare, agriculture, energy and environments.